-Highlight the box beside From and press the 🗗 button to toggle between On and Off.
+Highlight the box beside From and press the (() (Play/Pause) button to toggle between On and Off.
 When set to Off, you can enter a specific Date and Time.
 When set to On, the search will be from the first recorded image.
+When highlighting and pressing the button the bookmark list displays and the bookmark point you selected will be the starting date and time.

-Highlight the box beside To and press the 🖃 button to toggle between On and Off.
+Highlight the box beside To and press the $\odot$ button to toggle between On and Off.
 When set to Off, you can enter a specific Date and Time.
 When set to On, the search will be from the last recorded image.
+When highlighting $\blacksquare$ and pressing the $\odot$ button the bookmark list displays and the bookmark point you selected will be the ending date and time.

-Highlight the box beside Channels and press the 🗗 button.
+Highlight the box beside Channels and press the 🚳 button.
 You can select the cameras that you would like to include in your video clip.